Reiki and Reiki Drum Healing

 Reiki is a system of energy healing originating from Japan.
-The word Reiki itself translates to 'Universal Life Energy' and is based on the belief that life energy (Chi in Chinese medicine or Prana in Yoga) flows through all living things.
+The word Reiki itself translates to 'Universal Life Energy' and is based on the belief that life force energy (Chi in Chinese medicine or Prana in Yoga) flows through all living beings.

-When this energy becomes disrupted or blocked, it is believed that stress and disease follow.
+When this energy becomes blocked or there is a dis-ease in the flow, it is believed that stress and disease can follow.

-You will be asked to either lie fully clothed on a couch or sit in a chair.
-The Practitioner will lay their hands on specific positions on the body.
-Reiki energy moves through the channel of the Reiki practitioner dispelling blocks and negativity.
+You will lie fully clothed on a couch or sit in a chair.
+The practitioner will hold their hands on or over specific positions on the body.
 As Reiki energy has a way of naturally flowing to the area of the body where it is most needed, no two Reiki treatments will be the same.

-On a physical level drumming in studies has shown to alter neuro endocrine and immunologic response in a person facilitating a sense of peace and relaxation.
+On a physical level drumming, studies have shown to alter neuro endocrine and immunologic response in a person facilitating a sense of peace and relaxation.
 Scientific research demonstrates that cortisol levels and blood pressure readings are positively altered, natural killer cells are more active and research indicates that drumming also aids the production of endorphins, assisting in pain control.

 On a spiritual level, the vibrations of the drum beat encourage mental, emotional and spiritual energy bodies to realign and chakras to become balanced, resulting in emotional and mental harmony.
 Our consciousness shifts and we are able to reach our true spiritual selves.